U.S. Grand Jury indicts Azruddin, Nazar Mohamed on fraud, money laundering charges - Guyana Chronicle

-A federal grand jury in the Southern District of Florida has returned a true bill indictment against prominent Guyanese businessmen Nazar Mohamed and his son, Azruddin Mohamed, charging them with multiple counts of fraud, money laundering, and related offences.
+A UNITED STATES federal grand jury in the Southern District of Florida has returned a true bill indictment against prominent sanctioned businessmen, Nazar Mohamed and his son, Azruddin Mohamed, charging them with multiple counts of charges including wire fraud, gold smuggling and money laundering.

-The case was entered into the court’s record on October 2, 2025, according to documents seen by the Guyana Chronicle.
+The case which entered into the court’s record on October 2, 2025, according to documents seen by the Guyana Chronicle, sketches a trail of gold and deceit that began in 2017, during the tenure of the APNU+AFC Coalition government and allegedly ran for seven years flowing from Georgetown to Miami and from Dubai to California, through a system designed to evade taxes and enrich the men behind one of Guyana’s largest gold exporters.

 The indictment cites several provisions of U.S. law, including 18 U.S.C. §§ 1349, 1343, 1341, 2, 1956(h), 981(a)(1)(C), and 982(a)(1), which cover wire fraud, mail fraud, money laundering conspiracy, and forfeiture of assets linked to unlawful activity.